-3. Specify a job store and run the workflow like so:
+3. Specify the name of the job store and run the workflow:

 '''

 (venv) $ python helloWorld.py file:my-job-store

 '''

 Note: Don't actually type (venv) \$ in at the beginning of each command.
 This is intended only to remind the user that they should have their virtual environment running.